Frequently Asked Questions for Landlords

 An Energy Performance Certificate (EPC) is needed every 10 years and properties need a Fire Risk Assessment, which provides a fire plan for the tenants, and a Legionnaires Risk Assessment, these being reviewed regularly or when a change is made to a property.

-It’s very hard for us to know for sure, as the market changes each year, but we have found that our properties, which all meet the standards set by Lancaster University Homes, let every year and we’ve never had a property in October that hasn’t been filled by the start of the next academic year.
+It’s very hard for us to know for sure, as the market changes each year, but we have found that the student properties we manage, which all meet the standards set by Lancaster University Homes, let every year and we’ve never had a property in October that hasn’t been filled by the start of the next academic year.

-The LU Homes website is the only place students can find university approved housing, the scheme being heavily promoted on campus, off campus and in the digital space to students and, as recommended agents, we can display the LU Homes logo, to promote the quality of your property, and go to their University Housing Fair events on both Lancaster and Cumbria campuses.
+The LU Homes website is the only place students can find university approved accommodation, the scheme being heavily promoted on campus, off campus and in the digital space to Lancaster's students and, as recommended agents, Escape Campus can display the LU Homes logo, to promote the quality of your student property, and go to their University Housing Fair events on both Lancaster University and the University of Cumbria campuses.

-These are events held on campus and promoted to the students as a place to come and speak to LU Homes members about approved off campus accommodation.
-The event in the Great Hall in November 2018 had around 1000 students attend.
+These are events held on Lancaster University and the University of Cumbria campuses and promoted to the students as a place to come and speak to LU Homes members about accredited off campus student accommodation.
+The event in the Great Hall each November attracts in excess of 1000 of Lancaster's students.

-Going directly to LU Homes means there is a minimum fee of £220 + VAT.
-Through Escape Campus, regardless of the number of rooms you have, the fee is £22 + VAT per room.
+Going directly to LU Homes means there is a minimum fee of £220 + VAT or £22 + VAT per student room, which ever is greater.
+Through Escape Campus, regardless of the number of rooms you have, you get the room rate.

-LU Homes concentrate on the standards of the landlord or agent, the management of a property and then the quality and safety of a property.
+LU Homes concentrate on the standard of the student accommodation management and then the quality and safety of a student property.
 The standards can be found here.
 In terms of property standards they broadly follow the standards set by Lancaster City Council for licenced Houses in Multiple Occupancy.